jingledew/Portfolio/README.md

   ![Bones](https://github.com/jingledew/portfolio/raw/main/images/Photo_6.png)

   Black-browed Albatross Census, Beauchene Island:
+  Piloting from a small rib in the swell of the South Atlantic Ocean certainly has its tricky moments!
+Multi-day census conducted with no drones lost at sea.
   ![Beauchene](https://github.com/jingledew/portfolio/raw/main/images/photo_1.jpg)

 ___